This post may contain affiliate links. Read our disclosure here.

 If you aren’t a fan of columns, you can use the this option instead.
 You can print this blank copy and fill it out.

 There are all kinds of chore charts and award systems out there, so try out a few different methods to see what works for you.
 I like to keep things simple, so my kids do things for a quarter.
 Clean out the car: you get a quarter.
 Put away the laundry: a quarter.
-Pick up trash in the yard: a yard.
+Pick up trash in the yard: a quarter.
 You get the idea.

 Pick Your Tools Wisely